chrisprice-cmyk/network_rail_retail_hub_d360/README.md

 - SiteDotCom - Replaced by ExperienceCloudPack (remember to enable ExperienceBundle API!)
 - ManagedTopics - Not Supported
 - AppMenu - Currently a Known Issue - Track here: https://trailblazer.salesforce.com/issues_view?id=a1p30000000T5dqAAC

-For help with Metadata Types see the Cookbook here: https://salesforce.quip.com/MpiXAAsVbUV3